ncomeau/K8sConfigs/README.md

   8. Select ```Build Now``` for the Job set to the _good_ job.

-  * View the slack notifiation.
+  * View the slack notifications.
   * Curl or navigate to <your-IP-address>:30333 and check to see the container webpage.
   * _Tip_: On your Jenkins host, open a new terminal tab and use the ```watch``` command to monitor microk8s.
     * Enter command: ```watch microk8s kubectl get all -n nodeapp``` (crtl+c = exit)